 To view sample fund agreement for the different types of funds, please click on a link below.

 These funds are established by donors who wish to actively participate in the grantmaking process in a convenient and flexible manner.
 Individuals, corporations, families, or committees who establish a fund advise our staff throughout the year with respect to grantmaking that benefits charitable projects or organizations of their choice.
 Donor Advised funds make it easy to give to multiple nonprofit agencies in varying amounts at numerous times throughout the year.
 Successor advisors can be named and the fund can be a beneficiary of a will, a gift annuity or charitable remainder trust.
 Please note that the Community Foundation’s Board of Trustees is legally responsible for approving all grants.
-Click here to learn more about the many reasons why establishing a charitable fund might make more sense than creating a private foundation.

 Donors work with our staff to establish objective criteria by which scholarship recipients will be selected.
 For example, scholarship criteria can look at financial need, academic achievement, seniors who are graduating from a specific school, or graduating seniors who live in a particular geographic area.
 Donors may serve on the selection committee (in accordance with current laws), but our staff handles the necessary paperwork and ensures that scholarship awards are distributed to each recipient’s college/university.
 Scholarship funds must be endowed, and a minimum balance of $75,000 is required.